RiseVision/risevision.github.io/src/pages/quick-start/CreateAnAccount.md

 ## Creating a mnemonic passphrase

 First step to creating an account is to create a mnemonic passpharase.
-This will act as a seed for our Public / Private Key Pair, as well as being something that is easily written down and stored somewhere safely.
-To begin first we need to grab the bip39 library.
+This will act as a seed for our Public / Private Key Pair, as well as something that is easily written down and stored somewhere safely.
+To begin first we need to load the `bip39` library.

 ```javascript
 var bip39 = require("bip39")